Th3Spl/Th3Spl/README.md

 my [Discord Community](https://github.com/Th3Spl/Th3Spl/blob/main/README.md#hi-th3spl-here)
 <br />

  * Th3Spl is a nickname I use online to hide my real-life identity while still being identifiable throughout the Internet.
-This is not my legal surname nor do I intend for it to ever be.
+This is not my legal name nor do I intend for it to ever be.